mikelunizar/Plasticity-MeshGraphNets/README.md

   - Each simulation consists of 435 pseudo-time steps under quasi-static conditions.
   - Variability in boundary conditions and geometry (holes of different sizes and positions, variable thickness).

-## Approach

-To model these highly nonlinear behaviors, we extend **MeshGraphNets (MGN)** to account for plasticity and energy dissipation due to permanent deformations.
-Previous works using MGN have been mostly limited to hyperelastic materials, making this an important step in capturing more complex material responses.

 ### Dataset Split